project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/How_to_upload_existing_content_using_sunbird.md

 </table>

-You should create content object with below mandatory metadata fields before uploading the content:
+Every content artifact must be tagged with the following metadata before it is uploaded on Sunbird:

 - ContentType

 - Mime Type

-The uploaded content get validated through these metadata.
+The uploaded content is validated through these metadata.

-You can even upload video content created by other users, provided you have the required permissions.
-The videos should adhere to prescribed guidelines about file formats and size.
+You can upload video content created by others, if:

+* you have the required permissions from the original creator

+* it adheres to prescribed content guidelines

+* it is the accepted file format

+* it is within the prescribed size

 ### Taskflow